Lips. Preparation & aftercare guide.

 Additional Tips To Aid Fast Healing:

-• No facials, Botox, chemical treatments or microdermabrasion for 3 weeks after treatment.
+- No facials, Lip Filler, chemical treatments or microdermabrasion near the lips area for 2 weeks after the tattoo treatment.

-• Avoid swimming and chlorinated hot tubs for the first three weeks.
+- Avoid swimming and chlorinated hot tubs for the first two weeks.

-• Avoid topical makeup including sunscreen on the area for the first two weeks.
+- Avoid topical makeup (lipstick) including sunscreen on the area for the tattoo first two weeks.

 What to expect:

-A day or 2 following the treatment the area will look a lot darker than anticipated, this is the initial healing stage and should only last 1-3 days, once the skin begins to heal the colour will fade sometimes it may even disappear, don’t panic as often by week 4 the pigment reappears.
-But remember everyone heals differently!
-The second part of your procedure should be booked between 4-8 weeks after your first.
+A day or two after treatment, the area may look darker than expected—this is the initial healing stage and usually lasts 1–3 days.
+As the skin heals, the colour will fade and can even seem to disappear; don’t panic—by around week 4 the pigment often reappears.
+Everyone heals differently.
+Please book your second session 4–8 weeks after the first.

-REMEMBER: You are unable to donate blood for up to 12 months following Micropigmentation Procedure
+REMEMBER: You cannot donate blood for up to 12 months after a micropigmentation procedure.